omonubi/ACKS-by-omonubi/README.md

 * Experience Gained

 My recommendation is to add a new Experience Gained record to the repeating list each time the character returns to civilization and XP is calculated.
 This should include both monster and treasure XP, as well as any additional XP for decision-making, role-play, etc. Use the Date field to indicate the real date the character received the XP.

 ---

+## Embedded Class Information
+If the following class names are entered into the *class* field, embedded descriptions, stats, saving throws, titles, XP goals, etc., with automagically be populated, based on the character's current level:

+- ACKS Core:
+    - Assassin
+    - Bard
+    - Bladedancer
+    - Cleric
+    - Dwarven Craftpriest
+    - Dwarven Vaultguard
+    - Elven Nightblade
+    - Elven Spellsword
+    - Explorer
+    - Fighter
+    - Mage
+    - Thief
+- ACKS Player's Companion:
+    - Anti-Paladin
+    - Barbarian

+**Important:** If when an ACKS class listed above is entered into the *class* field, any/all relevant data/values listed above will be immediately *overwritten*.
+Use cautiously!

+---